 What is circumcision?

-Male circumcision is an operation where the foreskin on the head of the penis is removed.
+Male circumcision is an operation where the foreskin that covers the head of the penis is removed.
 As a male over the age of 16 years old, you can choose to be circumcised at a local clinic or hospital – if you are younger you can also be circumcised with permission from your parents or guardian.
-Some babies are circumcised when they’re born.

-- Circumcision reduces your chances of getting HIV and other sexually transmitted infections (STIs) but you can still get infected.
-Using a condom every time you have sex is important and is a must!
+- Circumcision reduces your chance of getting infected with HIV and others sexually transmitted infections (STIs).
+However, you can still get infected!
+You will still need to use a condom for protection.

 - Circumcision does not reduce your risk of HIV infection if you have anal sex.